MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentType.md

 ```

 ## DESCRIPTION
-The **Get-CMDeploymentType** cmdlet gets the deployment type of an application.
+The **Get-CMDeploymentType** cmdlet gets the deployment type of a Microsoft System Center Configuration Manager application.

 A deployment type is contained within an application and contains the information that Microsoft System Center Configuration Manager requires to install software.
 A deployment type also contains rules that specify if and how the software is deployed.